Medieval Girl Buried Face Down: Unveiling the Mysterious Burial Practices of Early England

 2023-08-18 08:40:44

-Dubai, United Arab Emirates (CNN) — Archaeologists have announced that an analysis of the remains of a young medieval girl, who was found buried face down with the possibility of her ankles shackled, suggests that additional measures were taken at the time to ensure she could not “return” from the grave.
+Dubai, United Arab Emirates (CNN) — Archaeologists have announced that an analysis of the remains of a young medieval girl, who was found buried face down with the possibility of her ankles shackled, suggests that additional measures were taken at the time to ensure she might not “return” from the grave.

 The Museum of London Archeology reported that the body of the 15-year-old was found inside a pit in an early medieval settlement, near the village of Kennington in south-east England, in the county of Cambridgeshire.